ecoiahq/content-ops-starter/content/pages/pricing.md

           You’re saving £350 (17.1%) by selecting this package.
 Billed as a one-time payment.
         description: >
-          For startups, non-profits, and mission-led brands establishing their presence.
+          For non-profits, entrepreneurs, and mission-led SMEs establishing their presence.
         features:
           - Brand Development and Strategy
           - Market Positioning Roadmap